 I would say that synchronicities are the heart of paranoid schizophrenia.
 These people are likely rarely in psychosis (as I define it), but they may have paranoid beliefs for most of their lives.
 Many synchronicities can’t be explained in a non-paranoid way without recourse to very unconventional viewpoints.
 John F. Nash said in an interview that he never stopped believing there was more to the way the world works than what the scientists commonly believed, but he always pretended to be normal when needed to get out of mental institutions.

 There is an interesting historical synchronicity involving Buddha, Christ, and Muhammad.
-Buddha was born 570 Before Christ, and Muhammad was born 571 After Christ.
+Buddha was born 570 Before Christ (at least according to some sources), and Muhammad was born 571 After Christ.
 This implies a hidden relationship between the three most important founders of religion.

 See comments for synchronicity and probability.